DXA Scan

 DXA scanning

-Your DXA scan results will be sent back to the Doctor who sent in your DXA scan referral.
+Your DXA scan results will be sent back to the Doctor who referred you for the DXA scan.

 Basic explanation of DXA scan results